rinzyDavid/rinzyDavid/README.md

-As a self-motivated and experienced software developer, building a career in challenging environment, where a background in Information and communication technology (ICT) would be needed for the attainment of organizational goals, I have over four years’ experience working in the industry for clients large and small.
+As a self-motivated software developer, building a career in challenging environment, where a background in Information and communication technology (ICT) would be needed for the attainment of organizational goals, I have over 4+ years’ experience working in the industry for clients large and small.
+I am passionate about clean architecture, building scalable systems and learning new ways and technologies to make software development more fun.
-I specialize in native Android and IOS apps development using Java,Kotlin and Swift language, translating complex UI/UX designs to full working and testable apps, as well as deployment to Google playstore and Appstore.

 Hard Skills: